Meet Our Faculty

 Academically, Dr. Lee graduated as a top scholar from Seoul National University, earning both her Bachelor’s and Master’s degrees in Piano.
 She later pursued a second Master’s degree in Keyboard Collaborative Arts at the University of Southern California, where she was awarded the USC Thornton School Merit Scholarship.
 She completed her Doctor of Musical Arts at Georgia Central University.

-Currently, Dr. Lee serves as an Adjunct Professor at Konkuk University, Seoul, and is a dedicated faculty member at California Arts University’s Seoul department, where she is celebrated for her passion in inspiring and nurturing the next generation of musicians.
+Dr. Lee currently serves as an Adjunct Professor at Konkuk University in Seoul and as an Adjunct Instructor in Piano at California Arts University.
+Through her teaching, performance, and service, she is dedicated to inspiring and mentoring the next generation of musicians.

 Ken Song